MacrosystemsEDDIE/module6_R/README.md

 ## Assignment

 All work for this assignment is in the `assignment` directory.
-Code is contained in the `module6_assignment.Rmd` notebook, and final rendered output files (`module6_assignment.html` and associated files) are in the `assignment` directory as well.
+Code is contained in the `module6.Rmd` notebook, and final rendered output files (`module6.html`) will be generated in the `assignment` directory as well.
 The general rubric you will be graded on is found in the `rubric.md` file.

 ## Other files